Female Trump accusers seek congressional hearing

 The analysis would be different if the offenses to be investigated were impeachable ones.
 In this case, I don’t think they are.
 The conduct described does not rise to the level of “high crimes and misdemeanors” as that phrase has been, and should be, understood.

 Remember, the articles of impeachment against President Clinton approved by the House cited him with lying under oath to a federal grand jury and obstructing justice.
-(An additional article based on his answers to questions from the House Judiciary Committee failed).
+(An additional article based on his answers to questions from the House Judiciary Committee failed.)
 There were no charges based on sexual misconduct.

 Nikki Haley is right.
 Trump’s accusers should be heard.
 But not via a Senate investigation.